OS366/ZOIE/README.md

 ---
 ## Mission Statement

-To empower seamless healthcare interoperability through an open, community-driven integration engine that is accessible, extensible, and standards-based.
+To empower seamless healthcare interoperability through an open, community-driven integration engine that is accessible, extensible, and standards-based..

 ---